Best Bluetooth Headphones and Earbuds for Outdoor Activities of 2025

 Situational awareness is essential for outdoor fitness activities like running, cycling, or hiking.
 In addition, some states are banning or limiting headphones that cover the ears while cycling.
 Situational awareness headphones don't cover the ears, so may be permissible in some areas (check with your local lawyers on this as we aren't experts).

-Treeline editor Liz Thomas wearing the Shokz on a hike.
+Treeline editor Liz Thomas wearing the Shokz on a bike touring trip.
 The Shokz wrap around the head securely but don’t have any components that go inside of the ear making it a true open ear design.

 OpenRun headphones do not block your ear.
 You can hear subtle noises in the environment.
 In our experience, an open ear headphone is better at staying alert to your surroundings than simply wearing one earbud or using earbuds that have a “transparency” feature to allow in external noises.
 We get more into how the technology works below.